joergsesterhenn/fizzbuzz/README.md

 53 should return FizzBuzz (contains 5 and 3)
 35 should return FizzBuzzBuzz (contains 3 and 5 and is divided by 5)

+### Stage 3 late change in requirements
+Forget what we wanted in Stage 2 this is no longer useful to us.
+Instead, go with these requirements that Emilie made up in https://sammancoaching.org/kata_descriptions/fizzbuzz.html

+Multiples of 7 are “Whizz”
+Multiples of 11 are “Bang”

+That means for example that multiples of 3 & 7 are “FizzWhizz”, multiples of 5 & 11 are “BuzzBang” etc.

+Extend your printout, so it continues beyond 100 and stops the first time you get “FizzBuzzWhizzBang”.